|

 of Action

-that educate them about this disorder.
-This should be followed up
+into special classes that educate them about this disorder.
+This

-with professional counseling and peer support groups.
-They should
+should be followed up with professional counseling and peer support

-also be exposed to the hard work of caring for a child and encouraged
+groups.
+They should also be exposed to the hard work of caring for

-to delay motherhood.
-Most of all, teenage love addicts need to be
+a child and encouraged to delay motherhood.
+Most of all, teenage

-taught impulse control and shown how to raise their self-esteem.
+love addicts need to be taught impulse control and shown how to

-Much attention should be given to what a healthy relationship is—how
+raise their self-esteem.
+Much attention should be given to what

-it looks and feels.
+a healthy relationship is—how it looks and feels.

 Course